 Prior to IV administration, dilute dimenHYDRINATE (concentration of 50 mg/1 ml) 1:9 with Normal Saline or D5W.
 If administered IM do not dilute

-If a patient has received Ondansetron and has no relief of their nausea & vomiting symptoms after 30 minutes, dimenHYDRINATE may be considered.
+If a patient has received Ondansetron and has no relief of their nausea & vomiting symptoms after 30 minutes, dimenHYDRINATE may be considered (or vise versa.

 Analgesia Medical Directive